 New employees who live in a county covered by UMP Plus – UW Medicine ACN can enroll when they become eligible for benefits.
-All other PEBB benefits-eligible employees who live in counties covered by UMP Plus – UW Medicine ACN can enroll during the annual open enrollment period of November 1-30, 2017 for coverage starting January 1, 2018.
+All other PEBB benefits-eligible employees who live in counties covered by UMP Plus – UW Medicine ACN can enroll during the annual open enrollment period.
 Eligible members may also enroll outside of the annual open enrollment period when a special open enrollment event occurs, such as marriage or the birth of a child.

 To find out more about when you can change your coverage, visit www.hca.wa.gov/pebb and select "Change your coverage" under your member type (employee, retiree, or COBRA/continuation coverage).